 Enabling the telnet client through the graphical user interface

-- The Windows Features window should open, scroll down and select “Telnet Client”.
+- The “Turn Windows Features on or off” window should open, scroll down and select “Telnet Client”.

 - Click the OK button to proceed, this will display a screen while the changes apply.